 Interested in evaluating your existing Hiring processes?

-Managing Millennials is not an impossible task.
-While they are sometimes better known for their less than desirable characteristics (think social media obsessed, ‘snowflakes’), Millennials often have more desire to learn and grow, are not driven by money but rather a desire to ‘do well’, and are welcoming of honest and open conversations in the workplace.
-All of these can be great positives for your organisation when they are managed effectively.
+Managing millennials is not an impossible task.
+While they are sometimes better known for their less than desirable characteristics (social media obsessions, ‘snowflakes’), they often have more desire to learn and grow.
+Millennials are not driven by money, but rather a desire to ‘do well’, and are welcoming of honest and open conversations in the workplace.

 The world today is vastly different from 30 years ago when baby boomers ruled the workplace.
 Their generation was one of hierarchy, jobs for life and a ‘live to work’ mentality.
 It was quite common for a school leaver to enter into a company knowing that they would walk through the doors of that organisation every working day of their life until they retired.

-But while the UK job market was much less volatile in the past, the company culture of boomer-time has revealed itself to be somewhat problematic, as Millennials strive to create a workplace where harassment has no place, where transparency is demanded from everyone from the CEO to the part-time admin assistant, and where every employee is made to feel valued.
+But while the UK job market was much less volatile in the past, the company culture of boomer-time has revealed itself to be somewhat problematic.
+As millennials strive to create a workplace where harassment has no place, transparency is demanded from all, and where every employee is made to feel valued.

-An example of a good company culture is a company where there is an emphasis on staff well-being, where realistic goals are worked towards collaboratively, and where positivity is encouraged.
-In short, where the staff genuinely feel valued and respected, which results in them feeling positive about coming to work.
+Good company culture involves an emphasis on staff well-being, realistic goals to work towards collaboratively, and positivity being encouraged.
+In short, employees feel valued and respected, which results in them feeling positive about coming to work.

-At Lucy Walker Recruitment, we have been supporting the growth of organisations across the north of England to build high performing commercial teams through a range of different recruitment solutions and products for over 27 years.
-To find out more call us on Leeds 0113 367 2880, check out some of our client testimonials here.
+At Lucy Walker Recruitment, we have been supporting the growth of organisations across the north of England to build high performing commercial teams through a range of different recruitment solutions and products for over 30 years.
+To find out more call us on Leeds 0113 367 2880, drop us an email here, or check out some of our client testimonials here.